Broken windows theory: Informal social controls

 Many claim that informal social control can be an effective strategy to reduce unruly behavior.
 Garland (2001) expresses that "community policing measures in the realization that informal social control exercised through everyday relationships and institutions is more effective than legal sanctions."
 Informal social control methods have demonstrated a "get tough" attitude by proactive citizens, and express a sense that disorderly conduct is not tolerated.
 According to Wilson and Kelling, there are two types of groups involved in maintaining order, 'community watchmen' and 'vigilantes'.
 With broken windows theory, the United States has, in some ways, adopted policing strategies of pre-modern Europe where informal social control was the norm.
 Wilson and Kelling (1982) find that, in pre-modern times, as there was no statutory framework for law enforcers to follow, informal policing was primarily 'objective' driven.

 Wilcox, Quisenberry, Cabrera & Jones 2004 argue that improper land use can cause disorder, and the larger the public land is, the more susceptible it will be to criminal deviance.
-Therefore, nonresidential spaces, such as businesses, may assume to the responsibility of informal social control "in the form of surveillance, communication, supervision, and intervention".
+Therefore, nonresidential spaces, such as businesses, may assume the responsibility of informal social control "in the form of surveillance, communication, supervision, and intervention".
 It is expected that more strangers occupying the public land creates a higher chance for disorder.
 Jane Jacobs can be considered one of the original pioneers of this perspective of broken windows.
 Much of her book, The Death and Life of Great American Cities, focuses on residents' and nonresidents' contributions to maintaining order on the street, and explains how local businesses, institutions, and convenience stores provide a sense of having "eyes on the street".

 Social indifference or apathy poses a problem to the "eyes on the street" theory of informal social control, as many residents feel that regulating disorder in the community is not their responsibility.
 Wilson and Kelling cite psychological research that suggest people often refuse to go to the aid of someone seeking help, not due to a lack of concern or selfishness "but the absence of some plausible grounds for feeling that one must personally accept responsibility".
 On the other hand, others plainly refuse to put themselves in harm's way, depending on how grave they perceive the nuisance to be; a 2004 study observed that "most research on disorder is based on individual level perceptions decoupled from a systematic concern with the disorder-generating environment."
 Essentially, everyone perceives disorder differently, and can contemplate seriousness of a crime based on those perceptions.
 However, Wilson and Kelling feel that although community involvement can make a difference, "the police are plainly the key to order maintenance."